Benefiting From Automated Mileage Tracking

 Automation is dramatically impacting businesses of all types – from cybersecurity, to healthcare, to agriculture.
-As technology shifts many of the tasks workers perform daily from manual processes to automated processes, businesses are able to become more efficient and better at helping employees to reach their full potential.
+Technology has shifted many of the tasks workers perform daily from manual processes to automated processes.
+Now businesses are able to become more efficient and better at helping employees to reach their full potential.
+That should include automated mileage tracking at companies with large mobile workforces.
+Yet, too often we see businesses resigned to old habits, leaving their drivers to use antiquated manual mileage tracking methods.
+Introducing new technology can seem like a mountainous hurdle, these considerations will help you see necessity in automated mileage tracking:

 1. Time Savings

-To any business, time is money – both are precious commodities.
-But looking at the inefficiency of some mileage tracking programs, its easy to see the massive amounts of both being wasted on manual entry.
-The time it takes a driver to manually record the date, location, distance and purpose for each of their stops can add up quickly.
+To any business, time is money.
+Both are precious commodities.
+But it’s easy to see the massive amounts of both companies are wasting on manual entry in mileage tracking programs.
+The time drivers take to manually record the date, location, distance and purpose for each stop quickly adds up.

-Consider this: if your drivers spend just 12 minutes a day manually tracking their mileage, that equates to a full hour of work in one week, or 52 hours a year.
+Consider this: your drivers spend 12 minutes a day manually tracking their mileage.
+That equates to a full hour of work in one week, or 52 hours a year.
 That’s more than a full week’s worth of work spent on basic data entry alone.
 In driving time, that equates to an additional trip from New York City to Seattle for each employee, with another ten hours to spare.
-Or, you could add a week of vacation for each driver – and they would still have time to drive from New York to Chicago on saved data entry time.
+Or, you could add a week of vacation for each driver.
+And they would still have time to drive from New York to Chicago on saved data entry time.
 Beyond that, managers also end up investing time in the process as they receive and approve reports from each driver.
 All of that is time that could be better spent elsewhere.

 2. Better Log Accuracy